SHIRO-Suit/kanjigrid/README.md

 3. GSM encounters

 That means Anki colors are never overwritten by external sources.
 Jiten/TXT can fill missing kanji after Anki.
 GSM can then fill anything still missing.

+## Work coverage for missing kanji

+### Jiten work exposure

+When a Jiten API token is saved, generated grids include a Jiten work search panel.
+Search for a work, select a result, and the grid will color matching kanji that are already in the `Missing kanji` section with a separate orange gradient for number of occurences.
+You can also select specific sub-works.
+Search has the same behavior as jiten website, but are cached to load faster if you search them again.

+### GSM unfinished work exposure

+When `Use GSM API` is enabled, `Include unfinished GSM work exposure` can also color missing kanji that appear in unfinished GSM games linked to Jiten.
+This uses a separate teal gradient, aggregates occurrences across the selected unfinished works, and shows per-game details in the tile tooltip.
+First use for each linked media can be slow while its vocabulary is cached; later generations reuse the local cache.
+To avoid heavy API use, Jiten vocabulary scans are limited to the most active unfinished linked games.

 ## Group Study Decks